EnterpriseDB/repmgr/README.md

   * `bdr_unregister`

-Note that under some circumstances (e.g. no replication cluster master could be located), it will not be possible to write an entry into the `repl_events` table, in which case executing a script via `event_notification_command` can serve as a fallback by generating some form of notification.
+Note that under some circumstances (e.g. no replication cluster master could be located), it will not be possible to write an entry into the `repmgr.events` table, in which case executing a script via `event_notification_command` can serve as a fallback by generating some form of notification.